📦 Get Free Shipping Across All of Europe on Orders Over €50! 🚚

 Tip:

-• Inhale gently, hold 2–3 seconds, then exhale.
+• Inhale gently, hold for 2–3 seconds, then exhale

-• Focus on flavor and smoothness rather than cloud size.
+• Focus on flavor rather than cloud size

-Residue buildup affects flavor, vapor production, and device lifespan.
+Residue buildup affects flavor, airflow, and device longevity.

 Signs you need cleaning: